Prettyhtml/prettyhtml/README.md

 Prettier has [landed](https://github.com/prettier/prettier/releases/tag/1.15.0) HTML support some days ago.
 This is awesome and will help many people to reduce the headache of correct formatting in teams.
 The reason why I still using prettyhtml is clear:

 - It is very easy to maintain because we have a [specification](https://github.com/syntax-tree/hast) and an [ecosystem](https://github.com/rehypejs/rehype) (and @vfile, @syntax-tree) of plugins.
 - It should be able to format any superset of HTML as long it is parseable with minor tweaks.
 We use a modified version of the Angular 6 template parser.
-There is no need to maintain multiple parser as in the case of prettier.
+There is no need to maintain multiple parser.
 - Prettyhtml doesn't try to understand all Javascript frameworks in depth even when it means that the user has to update some places manually.

 ## Acknowledgement